 N THE BIBLE, our Savior is referred to as “The Word” (LOGOS).
 In the field of church music, it’s a sad reality that we encounter many false words.
 Certain companies claim to promote ‘traditional’ church music—but it’s a lie.
-There’s seems to be no shortage of people willing to sell inauthentic products.
-Consider how many SPAM emails are waiting to greet us when we open our inbox each day.
+Many are willing to sell inauthentic products; consider how many SPAM emails greet us when we open our inbox each day.
 The old Latin adage caveat emptor seems filled with wisdom.
 For my part, over these past 15 years I’ve attacked goofy, heretical, and undignified hymn lyrics.
-I have denounced overly predictable hymn texts which resemble a toothpaste commercial jingle.
-I have condemned ‘off-Broadway’ melodies suitable for Disney movies, but not the Holy Sacrifice of the Mass.
-I have promoted books like the Brébeuf Hymnal, since it was built upon Roman Catholic hymnody going back 1,500 years: Ad Cenam Agni; Summi Largitor Praemii; Adoro Te Devote; O Esca Viatorum; Te Deum Laudamus; Auctor Beate Saeculi; Audi Benigne Conditor; Ave Maris Stella; Christe Redemptor Omnium; Consors Paterni Luminis; Corde Natus Ex Parentis; Placare Christe Servulis, Creator Alme Siderum; Ave Vivens Hostia; Mundus Effusis Redemptus; O Gloriosa Femina; O Salutaris Hostia; Surrexit Christus Hodie; Tantum Ergo; Veni Redemptor Gentium; Veni Veni Emmanuel; Vexilla Regis Prodeunt; and so forth.
+I’ve denounced overly predictable hymn texts, and I’ve condemned off-Broadway melodies suitable for Disney movies, but not the Holy Sacrifice of the Mass.
+I’ve promoted books like the Brébeuf Hymnal, since it was built upon Roman Catholic hymnody going back 1,500 years: Ad Cenam Agni; Summi Largitor Praemii; Adoro Te Devote; O Esca Viatorum; Te Deum Laudamus; Auctor Beate Saeculi; Audi Benigne Conditor; Ave Maris Stella; Christe Redemptor Omnium; Consors Paterni Luminis; Corde Natus Ex Parentis; Placare Christe Servulis, Creator Alme Siderum; Ave Vivens Hostia; Mundus Effusis Redemptus; O Gloriosa Femina; O Salutaris Hostia; Surrexit Christus Hodie; Tantum Ergo; Veni Redemptor Gentium; Veni Veni Emmanuel; Vexilla Regis Prodeunt; and so forth.

 People’s Mass Book (1974) • It turns out the PEOPLE’S MASS BOOK (World Library Publications, 1974) is available on the internet archive.
-Looking through its pages, it would seem this book had quite a detrimental effect on the Church’s sacred music.
-There are 10,000+ ancient Latin hymns contained in the massive tome assembled by Father Guido Maria Dreves.
-Instead of any of those, the editors of the 1974 PEOPLE’S MASS BOOK used the following lyrics: “Well, it’s a new day, think new thoughts, for there’s a new way, change your hearts, there’s a new law in the land.
-A man can kill with a knife of steel, with a gun, a bomb or a lance, a man can kill with a glance.”
+Its pages suggest this book had a detrimental effect on the Church’s sacred music.
+There are 10,000+ ancient Latin hymns contained in the massive tome assembled by Father Guido Maria Dreves—yet, instead of any of those, the editors of the 1974 PEOPLE’S MASS BOOK used the following lyrics:1

 * PDF Download • People’s Mass Book (1974)